-First of all we would like to thank all our Users, Residents, Volunteers and Partners for another successful year in delivering services that are most needed in the community.
+First of all, we would like to thank all our Users, Residents, Volunteers and Partners for their support in delivering services that are most needed in the community.

 Thanks to Hasina, Ruznna and Mubin for their continued 'behind the scenes' support in establishing and coordinating projects voluntarily whist building partnerships with local private, public and voluntary sector organisations.